Director: Woo-sang Park

 After almost three decades of obsolescence cult martial arts movie Miami Connection was rescued from obscurity by Drafthouse Films, a heaven-sent distribution company who claim to ‘destroy the barriers between grindhouse and art-house’, and let me be the first to thank them.

-Miami Connection is that age-old story of an ’80s syth rock band who spend their spare time taking down international drug syndicates with some everyday street-bound Taekwondo.
-It is a movie of big hair, neon nightclubs and infectious original music from the movie’s storyline band Dragon Sound, who actually held a 25th Anniversary reunion concert at Fantastic Fest in 2012, performing cult classics such as ‘Against the Ninja’ and ‘Friends’ while looking decidedly worse for wear after surviving a decade of coke-fuelled decadence.
+Miami Connection is that age-old story of an ’80’s syth-rock band who spend their spare time taking down international drug syndicates with some everyday street-bound Taekwondo.
+It is a movie of big hair, neon nightclubs and infectious original music from the movie’s storyline band, Dragon Sound, who actually held a 25th Anniversary reunion concert at Fantastic Fest in 2012, performing cult classics such as ‘Against the Ninja’ and ‘Friends’, while looking decidedly worse-for-wear after surviving a decade of coke-fuelled decadence.

-As well as the many directorial shortcomings, the entire cast of this movie are just terrible.
+As well as the many directorial shortcomings, the entire cast are just terrible.
 Everywhere you look the screen is littered with a mishmash of archetypal extras, clueless mopes who loiter conspicuously instead of merely fading into the background.
-Even worse are the movie’s central characters, who as well as becoming tangled up in reams of overlapping dialogue seem to choke on their lines like nervous adolescents failing a class presentation.
+Even worse are the movie’s central characters, who as well as becoming tangled in reams of overlapping dialogue seem to choke on their lines like nervous adolescents failing a class presentation.

 Of course, they are not helped by the screenplay itself, which is basically a giant exercise in exposition.
 Lines like ‘Jane, I’ve been wondering.
 Do you have any family or anything?’ would sound unnatural rolling off the tongue of even the most accomplished veteran, while Lieutenant Frank Drebin would probably have a field day.

 There are other narratives buried beneath the incessant fighting and pop performances.
 Jane’s brother and gang leader Jeff (Ergle) is her only remaining relative following a ludicrous spate of family misfortunes, and he doesn’t take kindly to boyfriend John (Hirsch) or her late night exploits with pop group Dragon Sound.
-Flanked by the entire cast of Michael Jackson’s ‘Bad’, Jeff is soon threatening to waste the lanky dipshit boning his sister.
+Flanked by the entire cast of Michael Jackson’s Bad, Jeff is soon threatening to waste the lanky dipshit boning his sister.
 That is until marital arts supremo Y.K.
 Kim shows up – an actor who makes an early Arnold Schwarzenegger look like Orson Welles by comparison – and after he and the rest of Dragon Sound are pushed into the frame by a team of exasperated stagehands, Jeff and his gang decide to back off.
 But this, as they say, is only the beginning.

 When not hanging out at the gym with a second-rate gang of extras, Jeff is pouring his heart out to Yashito, an international drug smuggler with a whole fleet of ninjas.
-Yashito is the kind of ruthless crime king who enquires about his mule’s sister over tea, only to discover that she is ‘still hanging out with that damn band Dragon Sound!’ whose pesky heroics continue to put a dent in their narcotics empire.
+Yashito is the kind of ruthless crime king who enquires about his mule’s sister over tea, only to discover that she is ‘still hanging out with that damn band Dragon Sound!’ whose pesky heroics continue to put a dent in his narcotics empire.
 A dozen band aids later and Jeff still hasn’t figured out that a single clip of bullets would be enough to dispose of this scourge forever.
 Apparently martial arts experts outnumbered machine guns by a thousand to one in 1980’s Miami.

 After pursuing Jeff’s gang with the aim of rescuing their friend, John thoughtfully plays a hand in the death of his girlfriend’s only remaining family member – a fact that she is totally cool with – and soon the gang are celebrating the news that Jim’s father has finally decided to get in touch with his son less than twenty-four hours after his shocking revelation.
-All is set for the happy ending until Yoshida decides to avenge the loss of his most trusted mule, drawing on his years of tactical expertise by sending a fleet of sword-wielding ninjas to track the band down in broad daylight, which precipitates the inevitable tragedy – the cutting to ribbons of Jim’s lovely new suit.
+All is set for the happy ending until Yoshida decides to avenge the loss of his most trusted mule, drawing on his years of tactical expertise by sending a fleet of sword-wielding ninjas to track the band down in broad daylight, an act which precipitates the inevitable tragedy – the cutting to ribbons of Jim’s lovely new suit.

-After slashing his way through a whole host of ninjas, limp noodle John drives a samurai sword through the stomach of yet another foe, twisting the blade into his guts while screaming out to the world with malevolent delight.
+Slashing his way through a whole host of ninjas, limp noodle John drives a samurai sword through the stomach of yet another foe, twisting the blade into his guts while screaming out to the world with malevolent delight.

-Just where are the cops when you need them?
+Where are the cops when you need them?

 Most Absurd Moment

-After sending Jeff hurtling from a fifty foot tower John apologises to main squeeze Jane, who totally gets why he had to kill her last remaining family member.
+After sending Jeff hurtling from a fifty foot tower, John apologises to main squeeze Jane, who totally gets why he had to kill her last remaining family member.
 ‘We had to do it.
 We had no choice,’ he tells her.
 Taking her brother’s murderer by the hand, she lovingly replies.
 ‘I understand.’